 Teams are also ranked in this system, and their scores are based on the average scores of every member of the team.
 Sometimes, though (principally during the pre-season), it has to assess teams featuring players who are currently unranked.

-Unranked players are assumed to have a score of roughly 250, but the exact figure changes slightly as the list grows and shrinks.
+Unranked players are assumed to have a base score of roughly 250 (this figure is also subject to regional modifiers, so an unknown Australian may have a base score closer to something like 150), but the exact figure changes slightly as the list grows and shrinks.
 The way this all works is that all players, including those who don’t even have an entry on the list, are given a tiny behind-the-scenes boost to their hit-rate and mileage.
 This is invisible and doesn’t show up in the list, and it has barely any effect on people who have lots of matches on-record.
 It does mean, though, that people who haven’t even got an on-record match yet start out with some default stats, which are enough to give them a more reasonable starting score.
 If their first actual on-record match goes well, they’ll probably see that number increase, but if their opening match goes badly, they’ll likely drop down from this initial placement.

 This ‘default score’ is also used by the projection machine (which spits out match result predictions based only on who’s playing) whenever it needs to account for a player who isn’t currently ranked.
 The way the projection machine works is it looks at the six players on each team and takes an average of all their scores.
 Each team’s average is then compared to that of the other and then it goes through some convoluted processes to produce a score projection.

 This score projection is supposed to represent an average across all maps played.
+It’s also capable of producing percentage win chances for the teams involved.
 Over time, as I’ve taken note of themes and disparities between the machine’s predictions and real outcomes, I’ve fine-tuned the projection machine to be more accurate.
 For example, it expects matches to be closer and closer the lower the average score is between the two competing teams, while matches between world-class teams are usually expected to be reasonably decisive unless their scores are extremely close.
 It’s also able to work with different types of score caps (like those seen on KOTH maps and in ESEA matches) and mercy rules.

 The projection machine makes a prediction before each on-record match and this is listed on each match chart on the left.
 This projection is then compared to the true outcome and its accuracy level is determined.
 The inaccuracy figure is determined by how well the machine guessed the proportionality of round wins between the teams, and also by how closely it predicted the actual score figure for each team.
 If it predicted a 5-0 and the actual result was a 0-5 in the other team’s favour, that would be 100% inaccuracy.
 Usually the machine’s predictions are broadly accurate (5-25% inaccurate).
 Sometimes it’s spot-on, but equally often it’s quite far off (40%+ inaccuracy).